-We are delighted to announce the University of Manchester has received £21.1m Heritage Lottery Funding and £4m from the Department of Digital, Culture, Media and Sport for the realisation of our First Light Project.
+We are delighted to announce the University of Manchester has received £12.1m National Lottery Heritage Funding and £4m from the Department of Digital, Culture, Media and Sport for the realisation of our First Light Project.

 Over the next 3 years, we will be finalising our plans and commencing the construction of our new visitor facilities -the First Light Pavilion.
 The new building will be situated in our Arboretum and the majority of the site will be unaffected by the construction works.